sovrynn/ecdo/8-FAQS/README.md

 # FAQs

-A compilation of very specific predictions about the ECDO, based on (sometimes) quite obscure evidence.
+A compilation of very specific questions about the ECDO.

 ## How do we know wind could be extreme, along with debris?